Balloon propaganda campaigns in Korea: South Korean government

 The South Korean police occasionally prevents balloon releases out of fear that North Korea may retaliate and endanger civilians living nearby.
 The government has claimed that the actions of the activists are within freedom of expression, and has appealed to the activists not to commit provocations towards North Korea.
 Chairman Kim Moo-sung of the Saenuri Party was concerned that hardline anti-North Korea activists might not be helping inter-Korean relations, after a balloon launch provoked a shoot-out across the Korean Demilitarized Zone on 10 October 2014.
 As a response to the criticism that the government is not doing enough to stop the balloon launches, president Park Geun-hye said that the issue would be "dealt with in a way that considers both freedom of expression and the safety of local residents".

-A senior official from the Unification ministry spoke anonymously and remarked that previously they tried to stop the balloon releases, but since the Cheonan sinking, they have left the matter to the local police to solve, who intervene if there is or a threat of violence.
+A senior official from the Unification Ministry spoke anonymously and remarked that previously they tried to stop the balloon releases, but since the Cheonan sinking, they have left the matter to the local police to solve, who intervene if there is a threat of violence.

-On 14 December 2020, the South Korean parliament passed a law banning the launch of propaganda leaflets into North Korea.
+On 14 December 2020, the South Korean congress passed a law banning the launch of propaganda leaflets into North Korea.
 In the past, this had usually been carried with balloons and in bottles on the border rivers.
 The law would go into effect three months after it was approved.
 Violators face up to three years in prison or 30 million won ($27,400) in fines.
+In September 2023, the law was struck down by South Korea's Constitutional Court.